 You see, in metabolic terms, the waste products of hypermetabolism are something we call “free radicals.”
 The cell cannot tolerate high concentrations of these radicals, because if they build up beyond a certain point, the cell dies.
 We call this process “apoptosis,” or programmed cell death.
 Vitamin C in combination with Vitamin K3 have been shown to induce apoptosis in cancer cells by generating “superoxide” free radicals via the mechanism known as “oxidative stress.”

 What’s so exciting about this strategy is that normal cells that are not so hyped up, are completely unaffected by the therapy.
 Also, the supplements used for the treatment are relatively inexpensive and easy to self-administer.

-Other supplements used to compliment this strategy in addition to Vitamin C and vitamin K3 include sodium butyrate, artemisinin, vanadium, borage oil, and others.
+Other supplements used to complement this strategy in addition to Vitamin C and vitamin K3 include sodium butyrate, artemisinin, vanadium, borage oil, and others.
 These supplements are not only detrimental to the mitochondria of most cancer cells, they can also positively impact the overall wellness of the individual.

 For more information on this treatment strategy and others please request an appointment with one of our specialists here at the Karlfeldt Center.